Mergers & Acquisitions

 Overview

-• In Australia, takeovers are regulated by legislation (namely the Corporations Act 2001 (Cth)) and regulatory policy.
-Takeover rules apply to acquisitions of ASX-listed Australian companies, ASX-listed Australian managed investment schemes (i.e. investment trusts), and unlisted Australian companies with more than 50 shareholders.
+• In Australia, takeovers are regulated by the Corporations Act 2001 (Cth) and associated regulatory policy.
+Takeover rules apply to acquisitions of companies listed on the Australian Securities Exchange (ASX), ASX-listed managed investment schemes (MISs), and unlisted Australian companies with more than 50 shareholders.

 Background

-• The Corporations Act 2001 (Cth) contains key rules relating to takeovers in Australia (namely, acquisitions of more than 20% of the target listed entity or trust):
+• The Corporations Act 2001 (Cth) contains the principal rules relating to takeovers in Australia, including acquisitions of more than 20% of a listed entity or MIS:

-• Part 2D.1, together with case law, regulates directors' duties and powers, especially relevant for the target entity’s directors
+• Part 2D.1 – directors’ duties and powers, relevant to target board decision-making.

-• Chapter 5 regulates schemes of arrangement as alternatives to takeover bids
+• Chapter 5 – schemes of arrangement, used as alternatives to takeover bids.

-• Chapters 6C and 6CA regulate shareholding disclosure requirements and continuous disclosure obligations
+• Chapters 6C and 6CA – shareholding disclosure requirements and continuous disclosure obligations.

-• Part 7.10 regulates insider trading and other conduct relating to securities
+• Part 7.10 – insider trading and securities offences.

-• ASX Listing Rules and related market operating rules.
+• ASX Listing Rules and associated operating rules.

-• Industry-specific statutory frameworks, such as the Banking Act 1959 (Cth), Financial Sector (Shareholdings) Act 1998 (Cth), Insurance Acquisitions and Takeovers Act 1991 (Cth), etc.
+• Sector-specific legislation, such as the Banking Act 1959 (Cth), Financial Sector (Shareholdings) Act 1998 (Cth), and Insurance Acquisitions and Takeovers Act 1991 (Cth), which impose additional ownership and prudential restrictions.

 Regulatory & Policy Framework